skohub-io/skohub-vocabs/README.md

 ## Connecting to our webhook server

 Feel free to clone https://github.com/literarymachine/skos.git to poke around.
 Go to https://github.com/YOUR_GITHUB_USER/skos/settings/hooks/new to set up the web hook (get in touch to receive the secret).
 Edit https://github.com/YOUR_GITHUB_USER/skos/edit/master/hochschulfaecher.ttl and commit the changes to master.
 This will trigger a build and expose it at https://test.skohub.io/YOUR_GITHUB_USER/skos/w3id.org/class/hochschulfaecher/scheme.

+## Use start scripts and monit
+You may want to use the start scripts in `scripts/` to manage via init and to monitor with `monit`.